-A. Development St tandards for All Buildings Dimension Standard i.
-Lo Lot Dimensions Lot Width: N/A Lot Size: N/A Front lot line: None allowed ii.
-Setbacks Side lot line: Zero (0) foot minimum, Five (5) feet maximum Parcels platted under previous codes shall Rear lot line: Five (5) feet minimum follow the setbacks platted.
-Commercial establishments may have a maximum setback of twenty (20) feet when accommodating outdoor dining, plazas, art, and seating areas in the front or side yard. iii.
-Principal Building Height Eighty (80) feet maximum, new construction buildings must be a minimum of thirty five (35) feet in height iv.
-Lot Coverage N/A V. Accessory Building Location Rear yard only vi.
-Accessory Building Setbacks Shall follow that of the primary structure Accessory buildings must be located outside of any easements Twenty (20) feet maximum vii.
-Accessory Building Height Must be subordinate in height to the primary structure viii.
-Accessory Building Size Not more than thirty percent (30%) of the square footage of the primary structure Rear yard; or ix.
+A. Development Standards for All Buildings

+Dimension Standard

+Lat Dimanaiana Lot Width: N/A

+i.
+Lot Dimensions Lot Size: N/A

+Front lot line: None allowed

+ii.
+Setbacks Side lot line: Zero (0) foot minimum, Five (5) feet maximum

+Parcels platted under previous codes shall Rear lot line: Five (5) feet minimum

+follow the setbacks platted.
+Commercial establishments may have a maximum setback of twenty (20) feet when accommodating outdoor dining, plazas, art, and seating areas in the front or side yard.

+iii.
+Principal Building Height Eighty (80) feet maximum, new construction buildings must be a minimum of thirty five (35) feet in height

+iv.
+Lot Coverage N/A

+Shall be located in rear yard only.

+V. Accessory Building Location/Setbacks Setbacks shall follow that of A.ii.
+Accessory buildings must be located outside of any easements

+Twenty (20) feet maximum

+vi.
+Accessory Building Height Must be subordinate in height to the primary structure

+vii.
+Accessory Building Size Not more than thirty percent (30%) of the square footage of the primary structure

+Rear yard; or

+viii.
 Parking Lot Location (Applies to new parking areas being created or expansions of existing parking areas over forty percent (40%) of the size of the original lot) Side yard parking is permitted through Development Plan Approval only if it is buffered with a planting strip no less than three (3) feet in width, or a wall made of masonry, stone, or wrought iron at least three (3) feet in height.
 The resulting side yard setback will be determined through the Development Plan Approval Process.

 - A. Design Standards.
-The goal of the Downtown District is allow for appropriate infill of commercial and mixed-use structures while maintaining the unique character of the downtown.
+The goal of the Downtown District is to allow for appropriate infill of commercial and mixed-use structures while maintaining the unique character of the downtown.
 The following design standards apply to new construction.
 Any expansion of an existing building should aspire to meet these standards in a way that is appropriate to the current building's architecture.
 Any guidelines or standards found in the Downtown District are meant to complement and guide, but not supersede, the Historic District or required approvals from the Historic Board. - i.
 New Construction of Primary and Accessory Structures - 1.
 General Requirements - a.
 All HVAC and similar equipment shall be screened from view with a parapet or other sufficient screen.
 Any additional height due to such screening will not be counted toward the maximum.
 Ground-mounted HVAC shall be screened in accordance with 155.062. - b.
 Pedestrian Oriented Designs.
 New construction in the downtown shall have architectural features, signage, and entrances that are oriented toward the pedestrian and consistent with the district.